JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 - Student with roll number **14** waits for (13 + 17 + 29) = **59** units.
 - Student with roll number **15** waits for (14 + 16 + 30) = **60** units.

-Here is how the wait times will look like for each student.
+Here's how the wait times appear for each student:

 <!-- Referenced https://www.chartjs.org/docs/latest/charts/bar.html -->